 The data we collect is provided to us by you when:

-We collect this information when you make an accommodation enquiry or request information about joining or working with the Association.
+We collect this information when you subscribe to our newsletter, enter our competition, make an accommodation enquiry or request information about joining or working with the Association.
 This personal information may include the following:

 We take all reasonable technical and organisational precautions to store your information in a secure manner and prevent its loss or misuse.